COMP426Fall2024/a01/README.md

 * 4: Better than most other submissions but not necessarily the best.
 * 5: Professional-level design and content.
 Could reasonably be nominated for best website.

-You will get 5 points for completing your reviews and the average of the reviews your peers gave you.
+You will get 5 points for completing your reviews plus the average of the reviews your peers gave you.
 This part of the assignment will be done later in the semester after everyone's submission is turned in and we have had a chance to create the infrastructure necessary for making review assignments and submitting reviews.

 ### 2. Deployment